Rank Values and ACTIONs

 Accomplishment of Capability or Talent (ACTIONs)

 Whenever a character attempts an action with significant difficulty, he or she must normally attempt an ACT roll to determine whether or not it succeeds, ACT being an acronym for an Accomplishment of Capability or Talent.

 An ACT is made by rolling a d100, and checking the result against the rank value in question on the Master Table.
 This procedure is the basis for all actions in Edition 13 of the 4C System, and after playing for a while will come naturally.
 There are four color bands on the Master Table that stretch through the rank values.
 When attempting an ACT, a black result usually indicates failure.
 A red result represents a sufficient success, a blue result an exceptional success, and a yellow result the best possible result one can achieve.

 As an example, consider a hero in mortal combat with their deadly arch-nemesis.
-In order to hit with a left hook, the hero must make a successful ACT roll based on their Melee trait.
+To hit with a left hook, the hero must make a successful ACT roll based on their Melee trait.
 Normally a red result will do, so the player rolls the dice, the result being a 42.
 Tracing along the '41-45' column of the Master Table, we see that if our hero has a Melee value of 20 or better, that punch will indeed strike their foe - though if they don't prove victorious with this mighty blow, said villain may strike back in kind... possibly in a much deadlier fashion.

 This is an over-simplification of the variables that can occur in combat, but will do to demonstrate the basic idea of an ACT.

 Determining ACTION Intensities (Difficulties)

 One area heavily involving ACT color results is the idea of ACT intensities.
 ACT intensities come into play when a character encounters something of a set level of power or ability in the course of play, and pits their traits and/or powers against it.
 This can be as simple as lifting a significant weight, or as complicated as attempting to reverse engineer alien technologies.